software-fundamentals/teammates/complexFunctions.md

 ### Complexity
 The lizard tool found a cyclomatic complexity of 24 due to the fact that there is 8 statements and 14 boolean conditions making it a complex function.
 Since a lot of the if statements are nested and got many boolean conditions, it's difficault to get an overview of the function.
 I do believe that everything that is checked has to be checked but I think that it should be separated into different functions.
 For instance, if the user is an instructor, another function that checks all the instructor related variables could be called.

+## validateQuestionDetails
+### Location of function
+The function can be found [here](https://github.com/software-fundamentals/teammates/blob/master/src/main/java/teammates/common/datatransfer/questions/FeedbackMcqQuestionDetails.java)

+### Description
+The purpose of this function is to validate the questions provided by the participants during the feedback.
+In essence the function goes through the potential errors that can arise when creating a question as such.
+Using and array called 'Errors', every invalid input the functions finds results in an error message that are added to this array and then returned.
+If the error array has any such messages in it - it will be handled in another function.

+### Complexity
+The Lizard tool as well as our by hand calculations resulted in a complexity of 17.
+The complexity arises to the multitude of if-statements in the function.
+Also due to the several uses of && and || operators that count towards the CCN.
+The if-statements could be refactored in order to reduce the complexity, for example, the if statements that concerns the case when the variable 'weights' are enabled could belong to one helper function and when 'weights' are disable could belong to another.